Oghma-Infinium/Vagabond/README.md

 - HDD and external SSD installs are absolutely not supported.
 - Any remote PC / desktop services or apps are not supported.
 - Only Windows 10/11 operating systems are supported.
 Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.**
-- At least 16GB of GPU VRAM minimum is recommended for the list, otherwise you'll experience frequent stutters in exteriors.
+- At least 16GB of GPU VRAM minimum is recommended for the list (1080p), otherwise you'll experience frequent stutters in exteriors.
+Higher resolutions may require even more.

 > Please note these specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
 In the future this will be updated depending on feedback received.